AlirezaRoshanzamir/continuous-delivery-course/8-build-and-deployment-scripting/presentation.md

   - Use the right tool for the job when automating deployment, not a general-purpose scripting language.
 For example, for WebSphere Application Server, you can use the Wsadmin tool.
 - Use the Same Scripts to Deploy to Every Environment
   - If your application is complex in terms of its deployment architecture, you will have to make some simpliﬁcations to get it working on developer machines.
-- Use Your Operating System’s Packaging Tools
+- Use Your Operating System's Packaging Tools
   - For example, Debian and Ubuntu both use the Debian package system; RedHat, SuSE, and many other ﬂavors of Linux use the RedHat package system; Windows users can use the Microsoft Installer system, and so forth.
   - Commercial middleware servers, for example, often require special tools to perform deployments.
 In this case, a hybrid approach is necessary.
-  - You can also use platform-speciﬁc packaging systems, such as Ruby Gems, Python Eggs/Wheels, Perl’s CPAN, and so on, to distribute your application, but they are designed by and for developers, not system administrators.
+  - You can also use platform-speciﬁc packaging systems, such as Ruby Gems, Python Eggs/Wheels, Perl's CPAN, and so on, to distribute your application, but they are designed by and for developers, not system administrators.
 - Ensure the Deployment Process Is Idempotent
   - Leave the target environment in the same (correct) state, regardless of the state it ﬁnds it in when starting a deployment.
   - If you cannot do this, validate the assumptions your deployment process makes about the environment, and fail the deployment if they are not met.